hiboabd/makers_learning_journey/weekly-objectives/week-three/servers_and_clients.md

 Examples of clients include:
   - A browser (i.e. Firefox, Chrome, Safari)

+#### What is HTTP?

+HTTP, stands for HyperText Transfer Protocol, defines the format for how documents can be served over the internet.
+A client makes a request to a server and gets back a response.
+It is called a "protocol" because it has a defined structure for requests and responses.

 ### How does this all work?

 A simplified diagram of how clients and serves work together can be found below.
 [Source](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)